 Propose today, holiday tomorrow

 Another part of your Winter proposal idea should be the vacation that comes directly after.
-Once you’ve popped the question by the toasty fireplace, had your photo op on the snowy slopes and shared the engagement ring photo on insta, it’s the perfect time to get away.
+Once you’ve popped the question by the toasty fireplace.
+Had your photo op on the snowy slopes and shared the engagement ring photo on instagram, it’s the perfect time to get away.